rafagsiqueira/farseek/contributing/DEVELOPING.md

 ### Running tests

 Similar to builds, you can use the `go test` command to run tests.
-To run the entire test suite, please run the following command in your OpenTofu source directory:
+To run the entire test suite, please run the following command in your Farseek source directory:

 ```sh
 go test ./...